Please, be careful.

 Always use recommended coils on responsible temperature settings.
 Mods do not have unlimited temperature ranges.
 After purchasing a new model, always check the manual to learn of its capabilities.

 When inserting batteries into vaping devices, make sure they are cohesive.
 Do your homework and learn which batteries are recommended for each specific device.
 Never leave to chance the possibility of using the wrong batteries.
 With the litany of choices, including ICR, IMR and LiPo, the act of combining differing battery types also should be avoided at all times.

-These types are highly recommended for rookie enthusiasts.
+Regulated mods are highly recommended for rookie enthusiasts.
 They will provide an easy method to alter the delivery of wattage and volts to the coil.
 The basic approaches will help novices learn to better control the device.